 While I do believe that having a mentor is necessary for moral support and tapping into monetary resources, don’t be afraid to have more than one.
 I have learned that one mentor maybe great at writing a business plan and another mentor maybe great at connecting you with angel investors.
 Diversifying your mentors ensures that you will get the best advice without overusing your mentor’s capabilities.

 Surrounding yourself with like-minded people equates to cheerleaders cheering in a packed stadium.
 It’s nothing worse than explaining your concept to an individual, and the person is negative or discouraging about your future plans.
 Getting advice from other bloggers/entrepreneurs will always resonate.

-If you want more information about starting a small business in South Korea check out the resources section.
+If you want more information about starting a small business check out my post A List Of Websites Great For Conducting Research.